galenbr/2021ActiveVision/ros_ws/src/projects/active_vision/ReadMe.txt

 Active vision project

-Run "roslaunch active_vision workspace.launch" to start gazebo with table, kinect and a object
+roslaunch active_vision workspace.launch policy:="heuristic"
+-> Starts gazebo with table and kinect.
+The heuristic policy service is also started.

 1) rosrun active_vision environmentTesting
    Code with the "environment" class to do the following functions: